lukecav/awesome-elementor/README.md

 * [Advanced Post Queries for Elementor](https://wordpress.org/plugins/advanced-post-queries/) - An Elementor extension that gives you more options for quering your posts widget without coding.
 * [PDF viewer for Elementor](https://wordpress.org/plugins/pdf-viewer-for-elementor/) - This plugin helps you embed PDF documents to Elementor quickly and easily.
 * [Post Kits for Elementor](https://wordpress.org/plugins/post-kits-for-elementor/) - News, Magazine, Blog Kits for Elementor plugin.
+* [Smart Addons for Elementor](https://wordpress.org/plugins/smart-addons-for-elementor/) - Packed with a bunch of Smart designed widget for Elementor.

 ## Themes which work well with Elementor
 * [Hello Elementor](https://wordpress.org/themes/hello-elementor/) - A plain-vanilla & lightweight theme for Elementor page builder.